Quantalabs/blog.rvind.dev/content/riemann.md

 #### Using the Tonnetz and Neo-Riemannian Analysis

-Finally, we can use all of the tools we've developed thus far to analyze a piece.
+Finally, we can use all the tools we've developed thus far to analyze a piece.
 Let's begin with an example from Radiohead: "Morning Bell".
 The following progression comes from the Bridge.

 <p style="text-align: center;" align="center" id="morningBell">
 <sub>You can hear the progression starting <a href="https://youtu.be/XTT6k3Q4JnQ?t=143">here</a> at 2:23 till 2:33.</sub>